 - Study the material over time, in a distraction-free environment. - Use notes and materials from your training to make flash cards.
-Provide an example for each definition or key term. - Study in groups. - Study in smaller blocks of time over several days instead of one long session. - Make sure you understand the questions.
-Ask yourself, what is the question asking? - Multiple-choice will include options that are plausible so read every answer carefully before selecting a final answer. - Once a final answer is determined, avoid changing it.
+Provide an example for each definition or key term. - Study in groups. - Study in smaller blocks of time over several days instead of one long session. - Get rest the night before, drink lots of water and dress in layers on the day of the exam. - Review the test in its entirety just look it over. - Make sure you understand the questions.
+Ask yourself, what is the question asking?

-• Always choose a response, even if it's your best educated guess or you "go with your gut" - avoid skipping questions.
+- Look for grammatical clues in the answers.
+The question should be grammatically consistent with the correct answer. - Multiple-choice will include options that are plausible so read every answer carefully before selecting a final answer. - Once a final answer is determined, avoid changing it. - Always choose a response, even if it's your best educated guess or you "go with your gut" avoid skipping questions.
 If you used your best effort and are still unsure about which answer is correct, then take a guess.
 If there are four responses, you have a 25% chance of selecting the correct answer.